transmental/foundnone-vrf/README.md

 commitment = Poseidon([s, 0])
 ```

-This `commitment` is set on-chain before processing requests.
+This `commitment` is set onchain before processing requests.
 Every proof must include the previous commitment as a public input, binding the entropy generation to the fulfiller’s secret and preventing replay or spoofing.

+## Fulfiller Rewards

+- Fulfillers earn (100 - contractFeePercentage)% of the request fee.
+- Contract retains contractFeePercentage% as platform fees.
+- Fulfillers claim their rewards manually via the `withdrawRewardReceiverBalance` function (this should be called by the PAYOUT_ADDRESS specified in the fulfiller service .env file).

+## Unfulfilled Requests

+- Requests not fulfilled within 256 blocks are considered invalid and can be refunded.
+- This is due to the fact that the blockhash of the block - 1 of the request is used as a part of the seed during entropy generation.
+- We use the block - 1 blockhash to ensure that fulfillment can still be made inside of the same block as the request.
+- Refunds are processed via the `refundUnfulfilledRequest` function, which returns the full request fee to the sender (the contract fee is not taken until fulfillment).

 ## Why Foundnone VRF is Different

 - **Decentralized Fulfillment**: No single oracle—anyone can run a fulfiller service.
-- **Gas Efficiency**: PLONK verifier instead of Groth16, reducing verifier gas to a fraction of other implementations.
-- **Extra Flexibility**: Reward allocation and commitment rotation on each fulfillment.
+- **Fulfiller Incentivization**: Earn rewards for fulfilling requests.
+- **Speed and Efficiency**: Fast and efficient onchain verification, proof to fulfillment times can be under 3 seconds depending on network congestion and fulfillers hardware.
+- **Competitive Fulfillment**: Fulfiller rewards are based on the number of requests processed.
-- **Full Transparency**: Open-source prover pipeline and Dockerized deployment.
+- **Full Transparency and Easy Setup**: Open-source prover pipeline and Dockerized deployment.

 ## Repository Structure